saberrg/chicago-oracle/TYPESCRIPT_RULES.md

-# TypeScript Strict Mode Rules
+# TypeScript Strict Mode Rules - Chicago Oracle Project

+> **⚠️ MANDATORY**: These rules MUST be followed for all code in this project.
+All AI assistants and developers must adhere to these guidelines.

 ## 🚨 CRITICAL RULES TO PREVENT COMPILATION ERRORS